 BoB envisages a society where every individual regardless of sexual orientation and gender identity can enjoy life to its full potential with dignity and rights.

-To adhere to our value of inclusiveness and since BoB is now widely known as an LGBTQ rights organisation, we felt the need to change the name to reflect this and it shall soon be called Oboyob which means shape, or outline.
+To adhere to our value of inclusiveness and since BoB is now widely known as an LGBTQ rights organisation, we felt the need to change the name to reflect this.

 Boys of Bangladesh is the oldest running and largest network of self-identified LGBTQ people living in the country and abroad.
 Based in Dhaka, this non-registered, non-funded and non-formal group is run by a pool of volunteers.
 Formerly known as Boys Only Bangladesh, BoB has been operating since 2002.
 Its Facebook page acts as the main networking medium in addition to a website and a Yahoo Group.
 The organisation does not have any office space or paid staff.